 Strategic corporate development

-The firm’s business plan for the next three years is to selectively grow assets under management across our three business units.
-Our business plan is consistent with the firm’s mission, which is to be the leading real estate investment management firm by consistently outperforming benchmarks on both an absolute and a risk-adjusted basis, and by providing exemplary client service.
-We do not seek to be the biggest real estate investment manager in terms of assets under management, but rather to grow our business organically by delivering strong performance and excellent client service.
+The firm’s business plan for the next three years is to selectively grow assets under management across our three business unitsas a result of providing smart investment solutions, designed to meet or exceed our investor’s objectives.
+Our business plan is consistent with the firm’s mission, which is to lead the evolution of real estate through investments that fulfil the needs of people and communities in a world of constant change.
+We do not seek to be the largest real estate investment manager in terms of assets under management, but rather to grow our business organically by delivering strong performance and market leading strategies.
 As a result, the growth path we have set is a measured one.

-Certain Heitman subsidiaries are registered with the appropriate regulatory authorities in the US and abroad and, as such, are subject applicable regulatory schemes.
-These operating subsidiaries have implemented their own tailored compliance policies to insure adherence to governing rules and regulations.
+Certain Heitman subsidiaries are registered with the appropriate regulatory authorities in the US and abroad and, as such, are subject to applicable regulatory schemes.
+These operating subsidiaries have implemented their own tailored compliance policies to ensure adherence to governing rules and regulations.